Enemies in the Garden

 Mealybugs are small (less than ¼ inch long), sexually-dimorphic, soft-bodied insects closely related to scale insects.
 Most visible are females which lack wings but often retain legs in order to move very slowly.
 Males, smaller than females, are wasp-like flying insects.
 Immature nymphs, called crawlers, are very tiny but more mobile than females.
 Females secrete white, powdery, wax filaments that cover their body.
 Females and nymphs feed on plant sap and can be found on all plant parts but are most common on stem-tips and roots where they cluster tightly together; males do not eat.
 A root infestation can be difficult to detect.
 Use your finger to gently dig around the base of the plant to discover mealybugs attacking surface roots.
 Ants near the plant’s base are also a good clue because they farm the mealybugs for their sugary secretions.
 For native plants in containers, carefully remove the plant from the pot to inspect the roots for mealybugs.

 Mealybugs are a serious pest capable of killing even large plants.
-Small infestations can be remove by hand, a strong jet of water, a cotton swab dipped in alcohol, or by pruning and discarding the infested plant parts.
+Small infestations can be removed by hand, a strong jet of water, a cotton swab dipped in alcohol, or by pruning and discarding the infested plant parts.
 For large infestations, I use a mix of horticultural oil and systemic insecticide.
 Spray the mix directly on mealybugs attacking above-ground plant parts.
-For mealybugs attacking the roots, drench the soil (or media) throughly near the base of the plant or, for potted plants, immerse the entire plant in the mix.
+For mealybugs attacking the roots, drench the soil (or media) thoroughly near the base of the plant or, for potted plants, immerse the entire plant in the mix.
 Repeated treatments, several days apart, are required for complete control.
 (Others have used insecticidal soap, neem oil or diatomaceous earth to control mealybugs.)
 Ladybird beetles and their larvae are voracious mealybug predators and should be encouraged in the garden and nursery.
-In contrast, ants often reintroduced and transport mealybugs and, therefore, should be controlled as best as possible.
+In contrast, ants often reintroduce and transport mealybugs and, therefore, should be controlled as best as possible.

 Scale Insects (superfamily Coccoidea)

-The many species of scale insects (about 8,000 according to Wikipedia) varying widely in size, form, and color (see below for some examples).
+The many species of scale insects (about 8,000 according to Wikipedia) vary widely in size, form, and color (see below for some examples).
 However, they all fall into two main types: armored and soft.
 Armored scale have a cover or shield that can be removed without dislodging the insect from the plant.
 In contrast, the shield of soft scale is actually part of its body; pulling away the shield dislodges the insect from the plant.
 Additionally, soft scale often produce honeydew while armored scale do not.
 Most often when you recognize scale insects on your plants, you’re looking at the (nearly) immobile females.
 Juvenile scale are very tiny and called 'crawlers' because they do (slowly) move, dispersing away from their mother.
 Male scale are also small, have wings (to find new females), do not feed, and only live a few days.
 Scale insects live on stems, leaves, and fruits, where they feed on the plant’s sap.
 (I’ve never seen scale insects on roots.)
-Some species are extremely harmful, even deadly, while other are almost benign and just make a plant unsightly.
+Some species are extremely harmful, even deadly, while others are almost benign and just make a plant unsightly.

-Natural predators such as ladybird beetles, parasitic wasps, lacewings, and mites are best for longterm control of scale insects.
-Unfortunately, ants often protect scale from these predators.
+Natural predators such as ladybird beetles, parasitic wasps, lacewings, and mites are best for long-term control of scale insects.
+Unfortunately, ants often protect the scale from these predators.
 If the infestation is small, try removing or killing all the scale with your fingers, or prune and discard the infested leaves and stems.
 Avoid using contact insecticides such as sevin or malathion to kill scale since these chemicals kill everything, often making a second infestation of scale or another pest such as mites even worse.
 When I do resort to chemical control, I nearly always spray my plants with horticultural oil which smothers the scale and is relatively harmless to beneficial insects.
 Neem oil and canola oil are also good sprays.
 You can also try a systemic insecticide but be aware that not all systemics are equally effective.
 For example, imidacloprid will not control cottony cushion scale or most armored scales.
 After treatment, the dead scale often remains attached to the plant.
 Therefore, scrape away the scale with your fingernail to determine if it is dead or alive before you repeat any treatment.
-Last photograph by Gilles San Martin from Namur, Belgium (uploaded by Jacopo Werther) via Wikimedia Commons (https://commons.wikimedia.org/wiki/File:Scale_insects_(7244837120).jpg)

 Spider Mites (family Tetranychidae)